shmh40/website_src/firstsite/content/homepage/about.md

 This is my site - for writing, reference and reading.

-Posts will likely be about machine learning, causality, and their applications to environmental research.
-Areas of environmental research of particular interest include flooding, (de)forestation and examining climate models.
+Posts will likely be about machine learning, causal inference (and maybe discovery...eek!), and their applications to environmental research, particularly understanding air pollution.
+Other areas of environmental research of particular interest include atmospheric science more widely, (de)forestation and examining climate models.

-These posts will hopefully improve my writing.
+Posts will hopefully (!) improve over time.

 ***

 I may also keep a list of interesting content.
-This always makes me chuckle on other people's websites - why on earth do people want to share the things they think are interesting but unimportant?
+This always makes me chuckle on other people's websites - why on earth do people want to share the things *they* think are interesting?

 Actually that sounds fun.